2025 Solar Incentives Guide for Rockledge, FL - Tax Credits & Rebates

 Federal Solar Incentives

-To best understand how the ITC could apply to you, get in touch with your local Rockledge solar panel installer and ask for more information.
+Curious how the ITC might apply to your specific situation?
+Get in touch with your local Rockledge solar panel installation expert to get more information.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit will apply to you is to talk with your local Rockledge solar panel installers.
+The easiest way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Rockledge solar panel installers with your questions.

 State & Local Solar Incentives